MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 Implement hardware ray tracing as an optional, renderer-owned **inline ray-query** capability with an unconditional raster fallback.
 The first production feature should be ray-traced hard shadows in the existing forward-lit path.
 It should not begin as a full path tracer.

-This wording matters: both `wgpu` 27 and 30 expose BLAS/TLAS acceleration structures and ray queries callable from ordinary compute or fragment shaders.
-Neither exposes a usable safe high-level ray-generation/miss/closest-hit pipeline, shader binding table, or ray-tracing pass.
-Pill should name the Cargo feature `hardware_ray_tracing`, but its public capability should say `hardware_ray_query` so the API does not promise functionality that the selected `wgpu` version cannot provide.
+This wording matters: `wgpu` 30 exposes BLAS/TLAS acceleration structures and ray queries callable from ordinary compute or fragment shaders.
+It does not yet expose a usable safe high-level ray-generation/miss/closest-hit pipeline, shader binding table, or ray-tracing pass — `EXPERIMENTAL_RAY_TRACING_PIPELINES` and the v30 addition of `spirv-out` ray-tracing-pipeline codegen are Naga/backend progress, not a public `wgpu` pipeline API (Section 2.4).
+Pill should name the Cargo feature `hardware_ray_tracing`, but its public capability should say `hardware_ray_query` so the API does not promise functionality that `wgpu` 30 cannot provide.

 The implementation must satisfy these decisions: